Dirt Cheap Martinis Are DC’s Best New Trend

 At Shilling Canning Company in Navy Yard, $5 gin or vodka martinis and $7 dirty martinis are available all night, every night at the bar.
 After beginning the deal at the end of January, chef-owner Reid Shilling says bar sales for February were double what they were over the same period the year before.
 “The guests’ focus right now is on value.
 It’s all uncertain.
 And so people are just being a little bit more careful about how they spend their money,” he says.

 Both Cucina Morini and Shilling Canning Company still make a profit on their cheap martinis.
-“In fact, the profit margin on the $5 martini is probably still better than your profit margin on your food,” Shilling says of his 2-ounce pours.
+“In fact, the profit margin on the $5 martini is probably still better than your profit margin on your food,” Shilling says of his 4-ounce pours.

 Restaurants can often get deals on liquor by predominantly highlighting one brand on their menu.
 (Shilling uses Sazerac Company brands Platinum 7X Vodka and Miles London Dry Gin, while Cucina Morini mixes Skyy Vodka and Bombay dry gin.)
 It helps that martinis can be easily batched and aren’t too labor intensive.
 By contrast, many craft cocktails can require hours of prep work, from housemade syrups and infusions to dehydrated garnishes.
 The right glassware also matters: “It’s perceived value when you’re looking at it,” says Adler of Cucina Morini’s 3.5-ounce pours.

-Note: Correction: Reid Shilling misspoke about the size of martinis at Shilling Canning Company.
-They are 4 ounces, not 2 ounces.